 History of Chinese Food in Cebu

 To understand how deep this love for Chinese food is entrenched, it helps to explore the history of the Chinese community in the Queen City of the South.
-As mentioned before, early Filipino settlers traded with Chinese merchants not only in the Philippines but by also travelling to mainland China.
+As mentioned before, early Filipino settlers traded with Chinese merchants not only in the Philippines but by also traveling to mainland China.
 While Chinese traders have been in the Philippines way before Spanish colonization, they officially established their own settlement in 1590, which is around the time of the Galleon trade.

 It didn’t take long for these Chinese settlers to serve their food to the locals, some of which are now staples in several Cebu restaurants, such as the following: